ROCm/AMDMIGraphX/doc/src/overview.rst

 Overview
 ========

-MIGraph provides an optimized execution engine for deep learning neural networks.
+MIGraphX provides an optimized execution engine for deep learning neural networks.

 Building a program
 ------------------